ThingPulse/esp8266-oled-ssd1306/README.md

 ## Upgrade

 The API changed a lot with the 3.0 release.
 If you were using this library with older versions please have a look at the [Upgrade Guide](UPGRADE-3.0.md).

+Going from 3.x version to 4.0 a lot of internals changed and compatibility for more displays was added.
+Please read the [Upgrade Guide](UPGRADE-4.0.md)

 ## Features